 CBD is having its moment.
 The potential health uses for this cannabinoid have gripped the collective imagination.
 It is now widely known that this particular extract from the cannabis plant does not get you ‘high’ or ‘stoned’ like its psychoactive relative from the same plant, tetrahydrocannabinol (THC).
 In fact, it’s important to distinguish that CBD is extracted from the cannabis variant hemp and THC is found in the marijuana strain of cannabis.

-As a health supplement, both studies and anecdotal evidence suggest that this extract can have a really positive impact on your health.
+As a health supplement, both studies and anecdotal evidence suggest that this extract can have an extremely positive impact on your health.
 It’s widely thought to have both anti-inflammatory and antioxidant properties.
 The compound is often used to help alleviate the symptoms of stress, improve sleep health and maybe even treat pain.